isc-projects/stork/doc/install.rst

    }

 It contains a single object with a single "basic" key.
 The "basic" value is a list of the Basic Auth credentials.
-All credentials must to contains the values for 4 keys:
+All credentials must contain the values for 4 keys:

-- "ip": IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").
+- ``ip`` - IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").
-- "port": Number of the Kea CA.
+- ``port`` - Kea Control Agent port number.
-- "user": Basic Auth user-id to use in connection to specific Kea CA.
+- ``user`` - Basic Auth user-id to use in connection to specific Kea CA.
-- "password": Basic Auth password to use in connection to specific Kea CA.
+- ``password`` - Basic Auth password to use in connection to specific Kea CA.

 To apply changes in the credentials file you need to restart the Stork Agent daemon.